10thmagnitude/MLOpsDemo/readme.md

 This repo shows how to use Azure Machine Learning (ML) Services and Azure DevOps to manage machine learning using DevOps principles and practices.

+## Model
+A model is trained on Pima Indian Diabetes data to predict the likelihood of diabetes from health markers.
+The training is done using Azure Machine learning workspaces and every step of the process is in code.
+The trained model is deployed to Azure Container Instances (ACI) for consuming.

+## Website
+A simple website is deployed that consumes a deployed model.
+See [this page](https://cd-diabetes-dev.azurewebsites.net/diabetes) for a demo.

 ## Status

 ### Model Pipeline